 Why No-Screenshot Tracking Is Better for Your Team

 Privacy-first trackers take a different approach.
 They capture which applications, websites, and documents you use without recording what is on your screen.
 This gives managers the billable hours data they need while giving employees the autonomy they deserve.
+We designed Rize around this principle from day one — you should not have to sacrifice your team's dignity to get accurate time data.

 Privacy Comparison